 Watch for electrical shorts or live wires before turning off the main power switch.
 Do not turn on any lights or appliances until an electrician has checked the system for short circuits.

 Throw out fresh food and previously opened medicines that have come in contact with floodwaters.

 New York City tap water is safe to drink, including in areas with flooding, unless otherwise reported by City officials.
-If your water service was disrupted run the tap for at least 30 seconds and until the water runs cold and clear.
+If your water service was disrupted, run the tap for at least 30 seconds and until the water runs cold and clear.
 Replace all ice machine filters and beverage dispenser filters, and flush all water lines for five minutes.
-Monitor NYC.gov/dep for any updates on NYC drinking water.
+Visit the NYC Department of Environmental Protection's website for any updates on New York City drinking water.